auhide/mlp_nn/README.md

 # Multilayer Perceptron API Implemented From Scratch With NumPy
-The project was deployed on Heroku but currently it's not deployed anywhere.
+The project was previously deployed on Heroku but currently is not deployed anywhere.
 The repository of the UI is [this one](https://github.com/auhide/nnvis-ui).

 You can see a walkthrough video of the full project below: